nodejs/node/COLLABORATOR_GUIDE.md

    you are unsure exactly how to format the commit messages, use the commit log as a reference.
 See [this commit][commit-example] as an example.

-For PRs from first time contributors, be [welcoming](#welcoming-first-time-contributors).
+For PRs from first-time contributors, be [welcoming](#welcoming-first-time-contributors).
 Also, verify that their git settings are to their liking.

 All commits should be self-contained, meaning every commit should pass all